 The first one is that brands taking on the sustainability space are not final.
 Brands that are the most popular and have managed to immediately take a leading position are those that have made sustainability a “way of life” such as Veja, Reformation and Pangaia.
 As soon as introduced in the app, niche-names such as Bits Bodywear (a new social-media born underwear brand celebrating dream undies with a purpose) were well received.

-Third, 47% of online stores mention certifications at the product level in their product descriptions, currently 47% of webstores Renoon is working with are choosing to include product certifications in their product description pages.
+The third finding was 47% of online stores mention certifications at the product level in their product descriptions.
+Currently, 47% of Renoon’s webstores feature product certificates in their product description pages.